piccolo-orm/piccolo/docs/src/piccolo/v1/index.rst

 About Piccolo v1
 ================

+**20th October**

+Piccolo v1 is now available!

+We migrated to Pydantic v2, and also migrated Piccolo Admin to Vue 3, which puts the project in a good place moving forward.

+We don't anticipate any major issues for people who are upgrading.
+If you encounter any bugs let us know.

+Make sure you have v1 of Piccolo, Piccolo API, and Piccolo Admin.

 **2nd August 2023**

 Piccolo started in August 2018, and as of this writing is close to 5 years old.